 Author | Luke Anthony Fiorini (University of Malta) and Eurofound |

-In order to reduce commuting between Gozo and Malta, whilst also encouraging employment in Gozo, the Government via the Ministry for Gozo launched the 'Gozo Telework Scheme' which provides partial reimbursement of the cost of technological equipment as well as a salary reimbursement over a period of three years which is offered pro-rata according to the number of hours of telework allocated.
+In order to reduce commuting between Gozo and Malta, while encouraging employment in Gozo, the government via the Ministry for Gozo launched the 'Gozo Telework Scheme.'
+This measure provides partial reimbursements for the cost of technological equipment and salary reimbursement offered pro-rata according to the number of telework hours, over a period of three years.

-Whilst the scheme was not officially released as one to deal with COVID-19, it could be debated that its aim to reduce commuting as well as to facilitate work from home are both beneficial during COVID-19.
-The Ministry for Gozo did however state that the measure was inspired by the positive impact teleworking was having during COVID-19 and it was hoped that this measure would also aid in facilitating work-life balance.
+Although the scheme was not officially released as a response to COVID-19, it could be debated that its aim to reduce commuting as well as to facilitate work from home are beneficial during COVID-19 pandemic.
+The Ministry for Gozo stated that the measure was inspired by the positive impact teleworking during COVID-19 and it was hoped that this measure would aid in improving work-life balance.

 The measure, administered by the Ministry for Gozo, can be used to support up to 10 workers.
 The scheme offers two levels of support:

-Applications must be submitted by the 25 September 2020 and can be submitted by organisations in all sectors, with the exception of those: receiving aid in the fishery and aquaculture sector; those receiving grants in the agriculture sector (production, processing and marketing); receiving aid for export-related activities; aid contingent upon the use of domestic over imported goods.
+Applications must have been submitted by the 25 September 2020 and were submitted by organisations in all sectors, with the exception of those receiving aid in the fishery, aquaculture, or agriculture sector (production, processing and marketing) and those receiving aid for export-related activities contingent upon the use of domestic over imported goods.

-The scheme is aimed at organisations registered in Malta and eligible employees are to based in Gozo.
-To be eligible, the Employer must certify that the single undertaking has neither exceeded, nor will exceed with the aid granted through this scheme, the de minimis threshold of €200,000 (or €100,000 in the case of a single undertaking performing road freight transport for hire or reward).
+The scheme is aimed at organisations registered in Malta.
+Eligible employees are to based in Gozo.
+To be eligible, the employer must certify that the single undertaking has neither exceeded, nor will exceed with the aid granted through this scheme, the de minimis threshold of €200,000 (or €100,000 in the case of a single undertaking performing road freight transport for hire or reward).

 The following updates to this measure have been made after it came into effect.